nitrite/nitrite-java/README.md

 ## Getting Started with Nitrite

 **NOTE:** There are breaking api changes in version 4.x.
-So please exercise caution when upgrading from 3.x.x
+So please read the [guide](https://nitrite.dizitart.com/java-sdk/getting-started/index.html) before upgrading from 3.x.x.
-especially for **package name changes**.

 ### How To Install

 To use Nitrite in any Java application, first add the nitrite bill of materials, then add required dependencies:

 **Maven**